 Fact: IIoT is applicable for organizations of any size

 Many small and medium sized companies tend to think that IIoT is only for the large enterprises.
 The wrong thinking mostly stems from things like small companies may not have enough data, capital and other resources to deploy IIoT.
 But the reality is that organizations of any size can implement IIoT solutions.
-IoT platforms, such as Azure IoT, make it possible for both small and large sized companies to build IoT solutions without the need for dedicated IT teams or comprehensive IoT infrastructure.
+IoT Consulting services, such as Azure IoT, make it possible for both small and large sized companies to build IoT solutions without the need for dedicated IT teams or comprehensive IoT infrastructure.